Shall I do this myself or is it worth paying someone else to do it? We ask ourselves that question all the time.

 How many people own music collections, versus subscribe to Spotify?

-Just as technology is moving us from ownership to the experience economy in our personal lives, technology means businesses are moving from the ownership model to leveraging external expertise.
+Just as technology is moving us from ownership to the experience economy in our personal lives, the consumerisation of B2B technology means businesses are moving from the ownership model to leveraging external expertise.

 We’re willing to bet the same trend will sweep the warehousing industry.
 It comes back to the old business adage, “Master your strengths, outsource your weaknesses.”
 Focus on your core business and tap into flexible, on-demand, high quality warehousing solutions when, where, and how often you want.
-We’re connected to over 4,000 sites across the UK and our main aim is to add new operational functionality to the marketplace that ushers in the era of fully flexible and efficient logistics services for customers worldwide.
+At Stowga we’re connected to over 4,000 sites across the UK and our main aim is to add new operational functionality to the marketplace that ushers in the era of fully flexible and efficient logistics services for customers worldwide.
 What this means in real terms is a streamlined Control Tower type functionality with an intuitive dashboard and collaborative end-to-end fulfilment tools for customers to optimise operational efficiency and control costs, whilst maximising Customer Service delivery.